fivetran/dbt_marketo/README.md

     marketo__enable_programs:    true      # Enable if Fivetran is syncing the program table
 ```

-Alternatively, you may need to disable certain models. the below models can be disabled by adding them to your `dbt_project.yml` file:
+Alternatively, you may need to disable certain models.
+The below models can be disabled by adding them to your `dbt_project.yml` file:
 ```yml
 vars:
     marketo__activity_delete_lead_enabled:  false     # Disable if you do not have the activity_delete_lead table